mutagen-io/mutagen/doc/platforms.md

 - Android is currently not supported, but may be supported in the future as a synchronization destination (i.e. a system capable of running `mutagen-agent`).
-If you're interested in testing support for Android (I don't have an Android device), then please contact me.
+Please contact me if you're interested in testing support for Android.

 ## iOS